 Your First Visit

-The first step to making an appointment is to call our office (519-888-4567 ext 32655) and schedule an intake appointment.
+The first step to making an appointment is to call our office (519-888-4096) and schedule an intake appointment.
 You will complete forms and a questionnaire to help us understand why you are visiting us.
 At your intake appointment our intake specialists will interview you to determine the severity of your concerns.

 If you are in immediate danger of self-harm, harming others, or other crisis that requires rapid attention, you will be scheduled with an emergency or urgent appointment.
 Concerns that don’t meet an emergency or urgent criteria might have a longer wait period in order to accommodate the need for others to be seen in emergency and urgent appointments.